snehabedadhala/GDPTeam01/README.md

 Myself Ashok Babu Mannam, I am having 8 years of experience in SQL server and ABBYY Flexicapture.

 Working on ER diagram with different tables and relationshops between them.
 Moreover, gathering requirements for technical stack for the project and doing a research to integrate maps with the application.

 Working on UX/UI design.
 Designing the user interface(preliminary visual mock-up) for the application.

 Myself Saikumar Siddagoni!
 I pursued my bachelor's degree in Computer science.
 I started my career in BPO.
 I worked for clients Kohl's, macy's and Lyft.
 My roles are subject matter expert and team leader.
 I'm pursuing the Master's in applied computer science to enhance my skillset.

+We as a team worked together on Database schema and completed few ER diagrams related to Login, Register page